ecosensors/Paperless-Raspberry-Pi5/README.md

 getent group
 ```

-the close and open the terminal
+then close and open the terminal
 ```
 docker ps
 ```